NativeScript/docs/content/ui/action-bar.md

 actionBar.iosIconRenderingMode
 ```

-Gets or set the [UIImage.RenderingMode](https://developer.apple.com/documentation/uikit/uiimage/renderingmode) of the action bar icons in iOS.
+Gets or set the [UIImage.RenderingMode](https://developer.apple.com/documentation/uikit/uiimage/renderingmode) of the ActionBar icons in iOS.
 Defaults to `alwaysOriginal`.
 Available values:

 - `automatic`
 - `alwaysTemplate`